---

 ## At the dose time: IV bolus (intravascular)

-For an IV bolus, the dose causes an instantaneous concentration jump. `out.after = FALSE` returns the pre-dose (trough) concentration; `out.after = TRUE` returns the post-dose concentration.
+For an IV bolus — indicated by `route.dose = "intravascular"` together with `duration.dose = 0` — the dose causes an instantaneous concentration jump. `out.after = FALSE` returns the pre-dose (trough) concentration; `out.after = TRUE` returns the post-dose concentration.

 ```{r}

-# Before second dose at t=6 — return the trough
+# Just before the second dose at t=6: the observed trough

 interp.extrap.conc.dose(